-You can set a range of options for a project through the Project > Ex1\01 Properties menu item.
+You can set a range of options for a project through the Project ⇔ Ex1_01 Properties menu item.
 These options determine how your source code is processed during the compile and link stages.
 The set of options that produces a particular executable version of your program is called a configuration.
-When you create a new project workspace, Visual C++ 2005 automatically creates configurations for producing two versions of your application.
-One version, called the Debug version, includes information that helps you debug the program.
-With the Debug version of your program you can step through the code when things go wrong, checking on the data values in the program.
-The other, called the Release version, has no debug information included and has the code optimization options for the compiler turned on to provide you with the most efficient executable module.
-These two configurations are sufficient for your needs throughout this book, but when you need to add other configurations for an application, you can do so through the Build > Configuration Manager menu.
-Note that this menu item won't appear if you haven't got a project loaded.
-This is obviously not a problem, but might be confusing if you're just browsing through the menus to see what's there.
+When you create a new project workspace, Visual C++ 2010 automatically creates configurations for producing two versions of your application.
+One version, called the Debug version, includes additional information that helps you debug the program.
+With the Debug version of your program, you can step through the code when things go wrong, checking on the data values in the program.
+The other, called the Release version, has no debug information included and has the code-optimization options for the compiler turned on to provide you with the most efficient executable module.
+These two configurations are sufficient for your needs throughout this book, but when you need to add other configurations for an application you can do so through the Build ⇔ Configuration Manager menu.
+(Note that this menu item won't appear if you haven't got a project loaded.
+This is obviously not a problem, but might be confusing if you're just browsing through the menus to see what's there.)

-You can choose which configuration of your program to work with by selecting the configuration from the Active solution configuration drop-down list in the Configuration Manager dialog box, as shown in Figure 1-11.
+You can choose which configuration of your program to work with by selecting from the dropdown list in the toolbar.
+If you select Configuration Manager . . . from the dropdown list, the Configuration Manager dialog box will be displayed, as shown in Figure 1-11.